TomBasha/form_validator/README.md

 FEATURES

-The form validates whether the fields (below) meet certain characteristics.
+The form validates whether the fields meet certain characteristics.
 It alerts users, using CSS styling, whether they have or have not filled out the fields correctly and provides helpful messages on how to address any erroneous values.

-Username (min/max length requirements)
-Email address (email naming convention adherence) Passwords (match or not)
+The "Username" is checked for min/max length requirements.
+The "Email" is checked for naming convention adherence and the two passwords are checked to see whether they match or not.

 NOTES